Cookies help us deliver our services. By using our services, you agree to our use of cookies. Learn more

 Our guides are the face of the company and the makers of magic.

 This key role involves living and working closely with a second SwimTrek Guide for 4 to 6 weeks on location, as well as working closely with local boat crew and suppliers.
-While the role is supported and managed by the Operations Team in the Brighton Head Office, a high degree of self-sufficiency on location is required to enable our trips to be safe, efficient, memorable, cost-effective and of course fun!
+While the role is supported and managed by the Operations Team in the Brighton Head Office, a very high degree of self-sufficiency on location is required to enable our trips to be safe, efficient, memorable, cost-effective and of course fun!

 The list of responsibilities should not be considered exhaustive.
 You may be required to undertake various other duties as reasonably required.